qlik-oss/qlik-embedded-analytics-workshop/README.md

 * A Qlik Cloud tenant
 * An account on the tenant with the Tenant Admin role
-* A development environment such as Visual Studio Code or an online IDE like [repl.it](https://replit.com/).
+* A development environment such as Visual Studio Code or an online IDE like [GitHub Codespaces](https://github.com/features/codespaces).
 * You are logged into the tenant as a user with access to the Qlik Cloud Analytics application

 > **Note: This workshop does not cover authentication options for securing web applications with Qlik Cloud.**